tamanegitaro/8BitDoArcadeStickUSBConverter2/README.md

 - R1 : PS CLASSIC
 - L1 : Megadrive mini / Astrocity mini

 This is just example of modes.
-You can change each button's mode by WebConfig - Settings - Boot Input Modes
+You need to configure each button's mode by WebConfig - Settings - Boot Input Modes

 ![image](https://github.com/user-attachments/assets/08856784-5618-4f71-8f1f-db0c0c2a55f8)